 How long will each journey take?

 It really depends how often you’re planning on stopping.
-Because I had three months to get between Cairns and Sydney, I was happy to stop at most towns en route, which meant I was never on a bus for too long at any one time.
-That being said, Australia is huge, so even if you got off at every stop, you’re looking at a minimum journey time of 1 ½ – 2 hours.
+Because I had three months to get between Cairns and Sydney, I was happy to stop at most towns en route.
+This meant I was never on a bus for too long at any one time.
+That being said, Australia is huge.
+Even if you got off at every stop, you’re looking at a minimum journey time of 1 ½ – 2 hours.